 Requirements

-Min.
-5 places for under 2 year olds

-Open Space

-space / licensed child (irrespective of age) Reference should be made to the Children's Services Regulation 2004 and other supporting information for these standards.

-Minimum unencumbered outdoor play space / licensed child (irrespective of age)

-Play areas

 Setbacks (min/m) 6m

-Primary Front (Building) 2m
+- Primary Front (Building) 2m

 Primary Front (Landscape setback)

 Fronting Open Space

-Side (Building) 1m
+▼ Side (Building) 1m

 Rear (Building)

-Corner Lots (Street Frontage) 2m
+- Corner Lots (Street Frontage) 2m

 Min.
-Setback for storage facilities
+Setback for storage facilities 2111

 4m ground floor

 8m upper floors

 3m

 4m

-Con northing on coop 4 convention and a service of manifely many

 Car parking spaces 1 car parking space per employee (reduced rates of provision may apply where

-the child care centre is within walking distance of a bus stop or train station).
+the child care centre is within walking distance of a bus stop or trainstation).

-1 of the car parking spaces shall be designed for people with a disability.
+1 of the car parking spaces shall be designed for people with a- disability.

 For the purposes of this calculation the number of employees is based on the following ratios of staff to children:

 1:4 in respect of all children who are under the age of 2 years, and,

 1:8 in respect of all children who are 2 or more years of age but under 3 years of age, and

-1:10 in respect of all children who are 3 or more years of age but under 6 years of age.
+1.10 in respect of all children who are 3 or more years of age but under 6 years of age.

 Visitor Car Parking 1 space per 6 children

-Matters for consideration
+Matters for consideration:

-- 4. Council will consider the following matters when assessing development applications for child care centres: - Whether the development maintains the privacy and amenity of adjoining developments; - The extent to which the design of the proposed development, including any signage, is consistent with the desired character of the residential area in which it is located; - The appropriateness of the location of the development, including its location in relation to other existing or proposed child care centres; - The size of the land where the development is proposed; and - The provision of and location within the development site of car parking.
+- 43. Council will consider the following matters when assessing development applications for child carecentres: - 14.
+Whether the development maintains the privacy and amenity of adjoining developments; - 15.
+The extent to which the design of the proposed development, including any signage, is consistent with the desired character of the residential area in which it is located; - 46.
+The appropriateness of the location of the development, including its location in relation to other existing or proposed child care centres; - 17.
+The size of the land where the development is proposed; and - 18.
+The provision of and location within the development site of car parking.

-Documents to be Submitted with Development Application
+Documents to be Submitted with Development Application:

-- 5. Development Applications are to be accompanied by the following, which are to be prepared by an appropriately qualified person or organisation: - Acoustic Report to address the impact of noise generation from the child care centre on the surrounding area; - Landscape Plan and associated documentation to identify existing vegetation and community plant species and the proposed landscaping treatment of the development; - Traffic Report/Statement to address the impact of a child care centre on the local road system and address traffic safety issues and address traffic safety issues; and - Location Analysis to indicate all existing and proposed child care centres within a 2km radius of the proposed child care facility and to address the locational matters in the controls above.
+- 19. Development Applications are to be accompanied by the following, which are to be prepared by an appropriately qualified person or organisation: - 20.
+Acoustic Report to address the impact of noise generation from the child care centre on the surrounding area: - 21.
+Landscape Plan and associated documentation to identify existing vegetation and community plant species and the proposed landscaping treatment of the development; - 22.
+Traffic Report/Statement to address the impact of a child care centre on the local road system and address traffic safety issues and address traffic safety issues; and - 23.
+Location Analysis to indicate all existing and proposed child care centres within a 2km radius of the proposed child care facility and to address the locational matters in the controls above.